BryanShubo/Java/collections.md

 Store Object
 Varied-size
 Cannot store primitive type data
-Unsynchronized : basically all collection type are unsynchronized.
+Un-synchronized : basically all collection type are uns-ynchronized.
 Only these three are synchronized Hashtable (not from collection), Vector, Stack.

 How to make a collection synchronized: Collections.synchronizedCollection(Collection<T> c)